sworrl/pi_backend/README.md

 ⚡️ Quick Install (One-Liner)
 Get your π-Backend up and running with a single command.
 This will download the installer and guide you through the setup.
 Always review scripts before running them with sudo!

-curl -sL https://raw.githubusercontent.com/sworrl/pi_backend/main/setup.py | sudo python3 -
+'''curl -sL https://raw.githubusercontent.com/sworrl/pi_backend/main/setup.py | sudo python3 -'''

 📝 Table of Contents
 Overview